Are you in need of a sexual harassment lawyer?

 We can act for you on a No win, no fee basis.*

-We provide representation to employees only, and can explain your legal rights to you simply so that you can make a fully informed decision about taking legal action.
+We represent employees affected by sexual harassment only, and not to the harassers.
+We can explain your legal rights to you simply so that you can make a fully informed decision about taking legal action.
 We recognise that your experience with sexual harassment may be traumatic, and so we employ a trauma-informed practice.
 This means that we are sensitive to your needs, and provide a safe and confidential environment for you to speak about your case.

 What is Sexual Harassment?**

 Sexual harassment includes any unwelcome sexual conduct that ‘reasonably’ makes you feel offended, humiliated or intimidated.
 It can include: